Pakistan Air Force FC: Early years (1947–1970s)

 In 1963, the club were runners-up in the All-Pakistan Mohammad Ali Bogra Memorial Football Tournament, losing 1–3 to Victoria SC in the final held in Rawalpindi.

 Early success and continental debut (1980s–1990s)

 In the 1981 National Football Championship, it finished as runner-up, losing to Pakistan Airlines in the final.

-Pakistan Air Force clinched gold in the in the first edition of football when it was introduced in the National Games of Pakistan.
+Pakistan Air Force clinched gold in the first edition of football when it was introduced in the National Games of Pakistan.